Building Capacity to Manage RISC

 Building Capacity to Manage RISC: Investing in Research Integrity, Security, and Compliance at UMBC through Practices, Processes, and Partnerships

 Mid-sized and smaller institutions are expected to keep pace as new policies and guidance emerge, but they often do not have the same ability as larger, more highly resourced institutions to immediately respond to new regulations by adapting or building needed systems and processes.
-This project will help mid-sized and smaller research universities build capacity in these key areas, helping ensure equitable access to and implementation of research guidance for all types of U.S. research institutions.

 The project will create, test, and implement a significant blueprint for how mid-sized and smaller research universities can adhere to new and emerging research security policies.
 In Phase One, a Research Integrity, Security, and Compliance (RISC) program model will be developed and evaluated in a partnership among UMBC, Delaware State University, Morgan State University, and University of Maryland, Eastern Shore.